-A core component of the ORSA is the forward-looking assessment performed in conjunction with the business planning process, whereby the impact of short and medium term business plans on the risk profile and capital needs of the Company is assessed.
-As part of this, the outputs from the Company's Internal Model and Solvency II Standard Formula are reviewed to analyse changes in risk composition, prospective risk exposures relative to the RAS and overall risk capital requirements.
-The ORSA also includes various forms of stress tests and scenario analysis whereby the resilience of the Company's solvency ratios to adverse stress scenarios over the planning horizon is assessed.
+A core component of the ORSA is the forward-looking assessment performed in conjunction with the business planning process, whereby the impact of short and medium term business plans on the risk profile and capital needs of the Company are assessed.
+As part of this, the outputs from the Company's Solvency II Standard Formula are reviewed to analyse changes in risk composition, prospective risk exposures relative to the Risk Appetite and Limit Framework and overall risk capital requirements.
+The ORSA also includes various forms of stress tests and scenario analysis whereby the resilience of the Company's capital position to adverse stress scenarios over the planning horizon is assessed.

 The Board of Directors is responsible for overseeing the Company's ORSA, with the Risk Committee serving as the focal point for that oversight.
 The Risk Committee has a material input into the ORSA through reviewing and challenging the quarterly and annual (forward-looking) results and approving the annual ORSA report, as well as reviewing the selection and calibration of stress and scenario tests.
-The outcome of the ORSA informs the Company's RAS, including the ongoing appropriateness of its Own Solvency Needs and capital contingency plans, and influences the Company's business strategy by being closely linked to the business planning process.
+The outcome of the ORSA informs the Company's Risk Appetite and Limit Framework, including the ongoing appropriateness of its Own Solvency Needs and capital contingency plans, and influences the Company's business strategy by being closely linked to the business planning process.